 Federal Stafford Loans

 Both the subsidized and unsubsidized loan must be repaid.
-The maximum loan for dependent students is $5,500 for up to 30 earned hours and $6,500 for 31 hours to maximum hours per program.
+The maximum loan for dependent students is $5,500 for up to 30 earned hours and $6,500 for 31 hours to program completion.
 For independent students and dependent students whose parent was denied a PLUS loan, an additional $4,000 may be secured each year.
 Failure to maintain at least six credit hours each term will result in the cancellation of the loan.

 Federal Direct PLUS Loans

 The PLUS loan is a loan borrowed by a parent for a dependent undergraduate student.
 The maximum award amount is the student’s Cost of Attendance less other financial aid that the student receives.
 A student must be registered for at least six credit hours to remain eligible.
 Failure to maintain at least six credit hours each term will result in the cancellation of the PLUS loan.

 Estimated Financial Assistance (EFA) is all financial aid from other sources that the student is expected to receive.
 Need based aid includes: subsidized loans, Pell grant, Federal Work Study and certain scholarships.
 All federal, state, and institutional aid cannot exceed the student’s Cost of Attendance (COA).
 COA less Expected Family Contribution (EFC) less EFA = total subsidized loan.
 COA-EFA, including subsidized loans = total unsubsidized loan.
 (Federal Student Aid Handbook, 2016-2017.